rhemab/char/README.md

 # char _

-An opinionated modal text editor with Vim motions, pleasant defaults and zero configuration required.
+A vim-like text editor with pleasant defaults and zero required configuration.

 char aims to be fast, versatile and reliable.